 Cato-Symonds was registrar of the Society for Proclaiming Britain in Israel.
 From the late eighteenth-century onwards there had been increasing interest in the tenets of British Israelism, that is to say the belief that the British peoples are directly connected to the Biblical Israelites as one of the Lost Tribes, and that the British Royal Family is descended by blood from King David.
 Many have asserted this belief or variants of it as manifest in a genealogical descent; for others the primary descent is mystic and spiritual rather than resting on merely scientific factors.
 To a nineteenth-century thinker, such a distinction would have been moot given the progress of genetics at that time, but that is not to suggest that even today there are not those who continue to propound a scientific interpretation of such beliefs.
 It was the British Israelites who brought out a new edition of the first part of “The British Kymrig” in 1922 by Richard Williams Morgan, a bishop consecrated by Mar Julius of Iona (Ferrette) and who became the first British Patriarch as Mar Pelagius.

-Brearley and his son were among the speakers at meetings promoting the theories of British Israelism during the early 1960s.
+Brearley was among the speakers at meetings promoting the theories of British Israelism during the early 1960s.
 Cato-Symonds also taught correspondence courses on these and related matters, such as Celtic and Anglo-Saxon studies, and anthropology and eugenics.
 In later years, Cato-Symonds joined the Anglican Orthodox Church under James Parker Dees (1915-90), who also consecrated him as that communion’s Assistant Bishop for the United Kingdom.
 He maintained a chapel at Staines.

 Walter John Williams (1899-1990) was originally a Spiritualist, and that was to remain an important current in his religious practice.
 He established the Church of St Joan of Arc at Gosport, Hampshire, and was received into the Old Roman Catholic Church of Great Britain (English Rite) under Barrington-Evans in 1964, taking the name in religion of Anthony.
 On 26 March 1967, having previously separated from the ORCCGB, he was consecrated by Brearley as his Bishop for Hampshire and Dorset.
 Williams had separated from Brearley by 22 December 1968, when he ordained his wife Muriel Kathleen (Sister Anne), to the priesthood.
 At around this time, Williams established the Holy Celtic Church which he led until his retirement in 1982.
 The London branch of this body adopted the name Celtic Catholic Church in 1983 and entered into intercommunion with the Apostolic Episcopal Church on 6 January 1984.
 This link would end in 2007 when its then-Primate, Illtyd Thomas, was excommunicated.